-For AIX only, users are assigned a default login SL and TL which is the effective SL and effective TL of the user's process after a successful login.
+Users are assigned a default login SL and TL which is the effective SL and effective TL of the user's process after a successful login.
 If the user does not want to log in at his/her default login SL, the user may choose to supply a different SL at login time by using the -e option of the login command.
 The SL supplied by the user must be dominated by the user's clearance and contained in the system accreditation range.
 The TL cannot be specified by the user at login time.
 The default login SL and TL are defined in the file /etc/security/clear along with the username and clearance for each user.

-For AIX only, the Limiting Authorization Set that controls which authorizations a process can be granted is initialized by the login command as derived from the configuration file in /etc/security/las.
+The Limiting Authorization Set that controls which authorizations a process can be granted is initialized by the login command as derived from the configuration file in /etc/security/las.